-Rent is due on the first of each month and late if not received by the 3rd (unless otherwise agreed in you Lease agreement).
+Rent is due on the first of each month.
+Late fees will apply, if not received by the eighth (unless otherwise agreed in your Lease agreement).
 If you know that you will have a delay or problem paying by the due date, contact your management team immediately.
 Lack of communication can affect your payment record.